sjtu-epcc/DVABatch/readme.md

 make install
 ```

 - This repo only consists the source files for DVABatch runtime system.
 DVABatch relies on [Triton Inference Server](https://github.com/triton-inference-server/server.git) to provide DNN services.
 Therefore, we need to install Triton Inference Server.
-We also provide a customized Triton Inference Server [here](https://github.com/Raphael-Hao/lego_server) for DVABatch in this repo to simple test.
+We also provide a customized Triton Inference Server [here](https://github.com/Raphael-Hao/lego_server) for DVABatch in this repo for simple test.
 We now build the customized Triton Inference Server.

 ```bash
 git clone https://github.com/Raphael-Hao/lego_server.git $HOME/DVABatch/server